wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/enroll-devices-to-mobile-device-management/includes/4-regulate-device-enrollment-by-using-enrollment-rules.md

      -  Restrict the number of devices that each user can enroll.
  -  **Enable Apple device enrollment**.
 Organizations can control whether Apple devices can be enrolled.
 They can only be enrolled if the organization added an APNS certificate to MDM.
  -  **Corporate identifiers**.
 Organizations can list international mobile equipment identifier (IMEI) numbers and serial numbers to identify company-owned devices.
 Intune can complete other management tasks and collect additional information.
 This data may include the full phone number and an inventory of apps from company-owned devices.
 Organizations can also prevent enrollment of devices that aren't company-owned.
- -  **Multi-factor authentication**.
+ -  **Multifactor authentication**.
 Organizations can require an extra verification method when users enroll a device.
 Verification can be by phone, PIN, or biometric data.
  -  **Device enrollment manager**.
 The device enrollment manager (DEM) can enroll large numbers of devices.
 A restriction on the number of devices that a user can enroll doesn't apply to a DEM.
 A DEM can enroll up to 1,000 devices.

 ## Knowledge check